steeve/angular-seo/README.md

 });
 ```

 Then you must call `$scope.htmlReady()` when you think the page is complete.
-This is nescessary because of the async nature of AngularJS (such as with AJAX calls).
+This is necessary because of the async nature of AngularJS (such as with AJAX calls).
 ```
 function MyCtrl($scope) {
     Items.query({}, function(items) {